absmach/magistrala-docs/blog/supermq-storage-architecture.md

+---
+slug: supermq-storage-architecture
-title: SuperMQ Storage
+title: SuperMQ Storage Architecture
+authors: jeff-mboya
+description: Dive deep into how SuperMQ uses PostgreSQL, TimescaleDB, and SpiceDB to build a scalable, secure, and performant storage architecture for IoT messaging.
+tags: ['IoT', 'PostgreSQL', 'TimescaleDB', 'SpiceDB', 'Polyglot Persistence', 'Storage Architecture', 'SuperMQ']
+---

-# Introduction
+## Introduction

 Building a modern IoT messaging platform is no small feat.
 And when that platform is engineered to be distributed, highly scalable, and secure, the complexity increases exponentially.
 Why?
 The goal quickly shifts from just handling a high volume of messages to managing an ecosystem that connects countless users and millions of devices interacting through a mix of communication protocols.
 So, how do you manage your most valuable asset - your data - at this scale?